Tiotropium (By breathing)

 How to Use This Medicine

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Use this medicine at the same time each day.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.